efabrica-team/hermes-extension/README.md

 ## `RedisProxy` drivers

-**Common drivers properties:**
+**Common driver properties:**
 - can define one (default) or more priority queues
-- can have shutdown defined to stop their work
+- can have shutdown functionality defined to stop their work
-- can have heartbeat defined to track activity
+- can have heartbeat functionality defined to track activity
-- can be stopped automatically after processing given number of messages
+- can be stopped automatically after processing a given number of messages
-- are able to be stopped by system signals (`SIGTERM`, `SIGINT`, `SIGQUIT` and `SIGHUP`)
+- can be stopped by system signals (`SIGTERM`, `SIGINT`, `SIGQUIT` and `SIGHUP`)
-- can be set to be forked before message handler execution (handler runs in child process) [**posix systems only**]
+- can be configured to fork before message handler execution (handler runs in child process) [**POSIX systems only**]
-- handlers executed by the drivers can access the message data using HermesDriverAccessor singleton class
+- handlers executed by drivers can access the message data using the `HermesDriverAccessor` singleton class

 ### `RedisProxySetDriver`

 - Simple driver that uses Redis set(s) to deliver/process messages.
 - This driver can't use delayed execution.
-- Message acquired by the `Dispatcher` is immediately taken out from the queue and possibly lost when dispatcher crashed or is force-stopped.
+- A message acquired by the `Dispatcher` is immediately taken out of the queue and possibly lost when the dispatcher crashes or is force-stopped.
 - There is no real-time monitoring.

 ### `RedisProxySortedSetDriver`

 - Simple driver that uses Redis sorted set(s) to deliver/process messages.
 - This driver can use delayed execution (message is executed after the `executeAt` timestamp at any moment).
-The priority of the message is lost in the process, message that goes from delayed to processing queue will have default priority assigned.
+The message's priority is lost in this process; a message that moves from the delayed queue to the processing queue will have default priority assigned.
-- Message acquired by the `Dispatcher` is immediately taken out from the queue and possibly lost when dispatcher crashed or is force-stopped.
-There is a minimal but still real chance that delayed message may be lost if process is force-stopped.
+- A message acquired by the `Dispatcher` is immediately taken out of the queue and possibly lost when the dispatcher crashes or is force-stopped.
+There is a small but real chance that a delayed message may be lost if the process is force-stopped.
 - There is no real-time monitoring.

 ### `RedisProxyListDriver`

 - More complex driver that uses Redis list(s) to deliver/process messages.
 - This driver can't use delayed execution.
-- If the message reliability is turned on the messages are re-queued when dispatcher crashes or is force-stopped.
-  Otherwise, the message can be lost in these cases.
+- If message reliability is enabled, the messages are re-queued when the dispatcher crashes or is force-stopped.
+Otherwise, messages can be lost in these cases.
-- If the message reliability is turned on, on the **posix enabled systems** (loaded `pcntl` and `posix` extensions), the message is monitored by background heartbeat process (notifying work on the message by the handler approximately each 1 second).
-If the system is not posix enabled, the processing of the message can still be notified by the use of `HermesDriverAccessor`.
-Notifications from heartbeat or `HermesDriverAccessors` resets the message processing timer.
-Each message got a processing protection by the monitor for given `keepAliveTTL`, when this protection expires the message is re-queued.
+- If message reliability is enabled, on **POSIX-enabled systems** (loaded `pcntl` and `posix` extensions), the message is monitored by a background heartbeat process (notifying that work is being done on the message approximately every 1 second).
+If the system is not POSIX-enabled, message processing can still be tracked by using `HermesDriverAccessor`.
+Notifications from heartbeat or `HermesDriverAccessor` reset the message processing timer.
+Each message gets processing protection by the monitor for a given `keepAliveTTL`; when this protection expires, the message is re-queued.
-- If priorities are defined, this driver has different behaviour among the other `RedisProxy` drivers.
-The messages are processed from highest to lowest priority, but the driver continues to take message from actual priority level without returning to the high priority first.
-This default behaviour of the driver can be changed to the same behaviour as the other drivers uses by calling `setUseTopPriorityFallback(true)` on the driver object during driver setup.
+- If priorities are defined, this driver has different behavior among the other `RedisProxy` drivers.
+The messages are processed from highest to lowest priority, but the driver continues to take messages from the current priority level without returning to the high priority first.
+This default behavior can be changed to match the behavior that other drivers use by calling `setUseTopPriorityFallback(true)` on the driver object during driver setup.

 ### `RedisProxyStreamDriver`

 - More complex driver that uses Redis stream(s) to deliver/process messages.
 - This driver can use delayed execution (message is executed after the `executeAt` timestamp at any moment).
-This driver transfers the message priority through the delayed queue, message moved to the processing queue has had the original priority.
+This driver preserves the message priority through the delayed queue; a message moved to the processing queue retains its original priority.
-- Driver registers consumer inside Redis streams.
-Due to this, driver is always monitored.
+- The driver registers a consumer inside Redis streams.
+Due to this, the driver is always monitored.
   Monitoring is almost identical to the monitoring implemented in `RedisProxyListDriver` (when reliability is turned on).
   Monitoring here monitors not only messages but the consumers too, clearing outdated consumers from Redis memory.
-  The message that is held in the stream group pending list for more than `keepAliveTTL` is claimed by next consumer (keeps priority order).
-Message claiming by other consumer after `keepAliveTTL` protection expires can be restricted to number or reclaims (defaults to 3), this can be set to 0 to throw the message away.
+  A message that is held in the stream group pending list for more than `keepAliveTTL` is claimed by the next consumer (keeps priority order).
+Message claiming by another consumer after `keepAliveTTL` protection expires can be restricted to a number of reclaims (defaults to 3); this can be set to 0 to throw the message away.
   Claimed message is processed immediately, not re-queued for later processing.

 ## `HermesDriverAccessor`

 - Singleton object that carries the message/stream message envelope and priority of the message.
-- If handler is executed by dispatcher with RedisProxyListDriver (in reliability mode only) or RedisProxyStreamDriver (always), user code can call:
+- If a handler is executed by a dispatcher with RedisProxyListDriver (in reliability mode only) or RedisProxyStreamDriver (always), user code can call:
   - `signalProcessingUpdate()` - manual monitor notification (resets protection expiration to `keepAliveTTL`),
-  - `setProcessingStatus($status, $percent)` - manual monitor notification with status or percentage of completion of the task set to the monitor, both values are nullable.
+  - `setProcessingStatus($status, $percent)` - manual monitor notification with status or percentage of completion of the task set to the monitor, both values are optional.
-- User code can't call setters or clean the data of the accessor.
+- User code cannot call setters or clear the data of the `HermesDriverAccessor`.